 Over the course of my analytics career, I have often reminded organizations that the implementation/tagging of digital analytics products is critical.
 After all, if you don’t get the implementation right, all of your data is suspect and your analyses can be meaningless.
 But we all know that the implementation portion of digital analytics can be difficult and time-consuming.
-In fact, I have found that the work involved in implementation is often a primary reason for continuing to use a digital analytics product, even if the analytics product you have isn’t meeting your needs.
+In fact, I have found that the work involved in implementation is often a primary reason for continuing to use a digital analytics product, even if the analytics platform you have isn’t meeting your needs.
 I have spoken to countless organizations who admit that they are not getting value from their investment in digital analytics, but cannot make a change due to the re-implementation work that would be involved in moving to another digital analytics product

 Most of the work involved in digital analytics implementations is the creation of a data layer, in which developers leverage code to pass data into data objects that are then passed to analytics product variables.
 The passing of these data objects to analytics product variables often happens via tag management systems, which use rules to send the events and properties needed when specific actions take place on a website or mobile application.
 Typically, the creation of the rules that route the data to the analytics product is the last and often easiest step in the process.